zalando/package-build/README.md

 ## Considered Solutions for the Job Scheduling Framework

 - [buildbot](http://buildbot.net/): build framework with master/slave architecture, a lot to much
 - [dovetail](http://www.aviser.asia/dovetail/): defines build tasks, like `make`, no scheduler
 - [elita](https://elita.io/): HTTP API-focused continuous deployment framework
 - [taskpy](https://github.com/jakecoffman/taskpy): draft Jenkins rewrite in Python
 - [ghetto-CI](http://miohtama.github.io/vvv/tools/ghetto.html): quick & dirty CI in only 145 statements

+## Todo

+- use vagrant's KVM provider via plugin https://github.com/adrahon/vagrant-kvm, which might be more performant
+- create base images for build hosts, which are already provisioned with `fpm`
+- set correct versions for resulting packages (currently it defaults to 0.1)
+- maybe add mode to generete "uber"-packages with all requirements built-in